Drew University: 20th century

+21st century

-After Kean's retirement, the trustees selected Robert Weisbuch, former president of the Woodrow Wilson National Fellowship Foundation, as Drew's eleventh president in 2005.
-He served for seven years, and stepped down in June 2012.
+After Kean retired, the trustees selected Robert Weisbuch, former president of the Woodrow Wilson National Fellowship Foundation, as Drew's 11th president.
+He served for seven years and stepped down in June 2012.
 Under Weisbuch's direction, Drew became SAT-optional.
 From 2006 to 2013, applicants were allowed to submit a graded high school essay instead of SAT or ACT scores.

 In 2013, the university reinstated the SAT (or ACT) as an admission requirement, and changed course two years later in 2015, making it optional once again.

 MaryAnn Baenninger became the president of Drew University in July 2014 after serving 10 years as the president of the College of Saint Benedict.
 She succeeded Vivian A. Bull, a former economics professor and associate dean of the college at Drew and former president of Linfield College, who served as Drew's interim president from 2012 to 2014.

-The 2015 Nobel Prize in Physiology or Medicine was shared by William Campbell, a research fellow at Drew University, for his work developing a drug that treats parasitic diseases.
+In 2015, the Nobel Prize in Physiology or Medicine was shared by William Campbell, a research fellow at Drew University, for his work developing a drug that treats parasitic diseases.

-Undergraduate tuition, room and board for the 2017–2018 academic year was $62,000 (excluding books, personal expenditures, and health insurance), making Drew among the most expensive private universities in New Jersey.
-In September 2017, the school announced that it was cutting the list price of its tuition for the 2018–2019 school year by 20%, from $48,300 to $36,600, as part of an effort to make the school more appealing to prospective students who had been deterred by the sticker price, which had been one of the state's highest.
+Undergraduate tuition, room and board for the 2017–18 academic year was $62,000 (excluding books, personal expenditures, and health insurance), making Drew among New Jersey's most expensive private universities.
+In September 2017, Drew announced that it was cutting the list price of its tuition for the 2018–19 school year by 20%, from $48,300 to $36,600, as part of an effort to make the school more appealing to prospective students who had been deterred by the sticker price, which had been one of the state's highest.

-In May 2020, it was announced by the school's board of trustees that President Baenninger would step down at the conclusion of her contract on July 31, 2020.
-In July, the school's search committee announced the appointment of Thomas J. Schwarz as interim president, beginning on August 1, 2020.
-Schwarz had previously served as president of Purchase College, SUNY, from 2002 to 2019 and was named President Emeritus of Purchase College shortly following his retirement.
-On February 8, 2023 the University announced the appointment of its fifteenth president, Hilary L. Link, former president of Allegheny College.
+In May 2020, the university's board of trustees announced that Baenninger would step down at the conclusion of her contract on July 31, 2020.
+In July, the school's search committee announced the appointment of Thomas J. Schwarz as interim president, beginning on August 1.
+Schwarz served as president of Purchase College, SUNY, from 2002 to 2019 and was named President Emeritus of Purchase College shortly after he retired.
+On February 8, 2023, Drew announced the appointment of its 15th president, Hilary L. Link, former president of Allegheny College.